mujtaba-a-khan/AI_Reel_Generator/README.md

 4. Text-to-Speech (TTS) Conversion: Deepgram converts text narration into realistic AI voice.
 5. Subtitles Processing: The system syncs subtitles with the generated audio using Pysrt.
 6. Final Video Compilation: Uses FFmpeg to merge images, audio, and subtitles into a final Reel video.

+# 4. Reproducibility: How to Use the System
+To reproduce this project, follow these steps:

+# 4.1 Prerequisites

+●	Python 3.8+ installed

+●	FFmpeg installed

+●	API keys for OpenAI, Deepgram

+Required Python libraries:

+●	pip install crawl4ai pydantic-ai requests ffmpeg-python pysrt

+# 4.2 Steps to Run
+Clone the repository from GitHub:

+1. Set up API keys in .env file:

+● OPENAI_API_KEY=your_openai_key

+●	DEEPGRAM_API_KEY=your_deepgram_key

+2. Run the script with any news article URL:

+●	python ai_reel_generator.py

+4. The script will generate a video